 The nomination process

-Students will be nominated for the program during the initial screening of applications.
-Nominations will be made by the sponsoring Faculty advisor.
-The nomination also needs to include a letter from the Department Head demonstrating commitment that the home Department will cover one semester of salary and fringe each year over the two year duration of the Fellowship.
+Nominations are to be made by the applicant’s TAMUG Faculty advisor in consultation with the Head of the Faculty’s home department and the committee that makes admission decisions for the graduate program under consideration (either TAMUG or TAMU program).
+The nomination needs to include a letter from the Department Head demonstrating commitment that the home Department will cover one semester each year over the two year duration of the Fellowship.
 Stipend support for the applicant’s GAT position cannot be drawn from the university GAT pool, this funding should be allocated from departmental resources.

 ● Applicant’s academic record.